So you’re considering the life of a fitness guru? The life of a personal trainer is full of promise, reward, and

 The general ISSA cert package costs $599.
 This fee regularly gets slashed for seasonal promo or periodic discounts.
 You can have a look at the current price here.
 Check the current price of ISSA here.

-For this, you will get the exam entrance, the standard textbook, and tons of online training resources.
+You will get the exam entrance, the standard textbook, and tons of online training resources for this.

 The American Council on Exercise, known as ACE, was founded in 1985.
 ACE is one of the top dogs.
 Recognized the world over as a pioneer and leader in exercise science, ACE is a truly professional credential.
 Many businesses and fitness organizations nationwide prefer the ACE cert as the go-to credential.

-A quick glance at google trends will reveal that ACE and NASM are neck in neck when it comes to PT cert searches.
+A quick glance at google trends will reveal that ACE and NASM are neck to neck when it comes to PT cert searches.
 This makes ACE one of the top two most popular certifications in the fitness field.

 There are over 50,000 trainers certified through ACE.
 This number is growing every year and spreading across the globe rapidly.
 You will find ACE certified trainers almost anywhere where fitness is concerned.

 ACE is also a non-profit organization.
 It uses this position to advocate for the advancement of policy concerning the intersection between healthcare and fitness.
 ACE is on a mission to improve America’s health while also empowering those who want to be equipped to do so.

 As an ACE-certified trainer, your trust in the front line of the battle against poor diet and the sedentary lifestyle.
 This has become the greatest health concern of the modern age.

 ACE uses a proprietary training model called IFT.
 It’s similar in implementation to NASM’s OPT training model.
 The goal of IFT is to create a scalable, progressive and dynamic workout for a wide range of clients while still maintaining a standard of safety and injury prevention.